merchise/xorns/README.md

 Most Xorns structures are prefixed with ">>=", configuration variables with ">>=|", constants with ">>=!", module internals with ">>=-", sub-levels are joined with "/", ...

+Standard modules will use "-" separator in its names (for example "xorns-startup.el").
+Building-block modules will use "+" instead (for example "xorns+base.el").